techidaily/site-youtube-sure/source/_posts/24-mastering-the-art-of-youtube-to-webm-conversion.md

 ![Online YouTube video to WebM Converter](https://images.wondershare.com/filmora/article-images/online-convert-convert-youtube-to-webm.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Nyp7-xVwqHA?si=XCuZbpKLFIdrGQQh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 It is hard to think of a type of document you cannot convert with this platform since it allows you to change the file format of images, ebooks or audio files.
 If you would like to convert a YouTube video to WebM, you just have to click on the Enter URL option, and then past the video’s URL to the appropriate box.
 Click on the Add URL button and once the video is loaded, click the Start Conversion button.
 After the YouTube video is converted, you can choose the destination on your computer where the file is going to be saved.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2NU63YqpVqw?si=uoJs0-nZYAkILqXx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 10\.
 [Convert4US](https://convert4us.cc/en/to-webm)